Sarah LeFanu: Publications

 LeFanu edited the 1985 volume Despatches from the Frontiers of the Female Mind, and in 1988 she published In the Chinks of the World Machine: Feminism and Science Fiction, an analysis of contemporary science-fiction writers, particularly women.
 Prominent among these were Suzy McKee Charnas, Ursula K. Le Guin, Joanna Russ, and James Tiptree Jr. Reviewing the volume for Science Fiction Studies, Veronica Hollinger wrote that it was "detailed and wide-ranging, frequently incisive, and always entertaining".
 In her writing, LeFanu argued that science fiction had provided a means for women writers to overcome the patriarchal conventions of conventional fiction, and thereby to speak in their own voices.

 LeFanu also wrote a biography of Rose Macaulay, published in 2003.

+LeFanu and Stephen Hayward co-edited the 1990 anthology Colours of a New Day: Writing for South Africa.
+The volume was inspired by the international tribute concert to imprisoned anti-apartheid revolutionary Nelson Mandela on his 70th birthday in 1988.

 Her memoir/biography of postcolonial Africa, S Is for Samora: a lexical biography of Samora Machel and the Mozambican dream, was published in 2012.

 In 2020, she published Something of Themselves, a biographical volume about Arthur Conan Doyle, Mary Kingsley, and Rudyard Kipling in South Africa in 1900 during the Boer War.
 The book was described as a "splendidly well-written page-turner" by The Times Literary Supplement.